Best USB Microphones for Vocals and Basic Recording

 Best USB Microphones

 Let’s start off with something that most of us can afford without it affecting our budgets too much.
 Fifine USB is pretty much the cheapest you should go and still expect to have some decent sound quality and at least some confidence that the mic is going to be somewhat future proof.
 You don’t want to feel like replacing it after you get more serious about whatever you’re going to be using this thing for.

 Samson Go Mic Portable

 Next up we have something that’s not really your average microphone in the sense that everyone is going to want one.
 The Samson Go Mic is made for people who want something small and portable, and still keep some of the quality that a larger premium microphone would offer.

 The sound quality is actually pretty decent when you consider that it’s coming from such a small microphone, but this shouldn’t be a surprise considering that it’s made by Samson – one of the industry leaders.

 In Short – As said in the opening paragraph, this microphone is a niche product meant for people who travel a lot and want something portable as an alternative to a bad laptop microphone.
 Not that it can’t serve as a regular desktop microphone, because if you take away the portability aspect this is just a very good microphone to have on your desk at all times.

 Blue Microphones Snowball

 Snowball mic is hugely popular among people who do podcasts and talk-shows on an amateur level, and as such gives you somewhat of an idea whether it fits your needs or not.
 The sound you get from it is arguably very close to the previous mic listed here and will hardly be the factor to influence your decision.
-It all comes down to convenience and whether you think the mic is pretty or not (we tend to agree with the latter).
+It all comes down to convenience and whether you think the mic is pretty or not (I tend to agree with the latter).